taterbase/advent-of-code-2022/README.md

-# advent-of-code-2022
+# Advent of Code 2022
-Inputs and solutions for Advent of Code 2022
+Inputs and solutions for Advent of Code 2022, written in C.